Vyral/sean-zanganeh-blog/_drafts/3-hot-lending-topics-for-2018.md

 We’re focusing on three subjects, specifically.

 1. **Tax reform**.
 Right now, tax reform is a huge topic in San Diego.
 With property tax deductions capped at $10,000 and mortgage interest deductions capped at $750,000, many people are concerned.
 As a result, Todd tells me that he’s been receiving a lot of calls about refinancing.
 Still, Todd doesn’t believe tax reform will slow down the market.
-He says people still need to buy homes, so they shouldn’t let these changes prevent them from doing so.<br>&nbsp;
+He says people still need to buy homes, so they shouldn’t let these changes prevent them from doing so.<br>

-1. **Paying points**.
+2. **Paying points**.
 Todd says people need to start talking about paying points, since points are still tax deductible.
 If you’re paying points, you can actually buy down your interest rate to eventually earn a better one.
 You can also deduct points on a refinance, as well, if you deduct over the lifetime of the loan.
-A lot of mortgage lenders are scared to sell points because they aren’t used to doing so, but Todd has been doing this for the last 20 years.<br>&nbsp;
+A lot of mortgage lenders are scared to sell points because they aren’t used to doing so, but Todd has been doing this for the last 20 years.<br>

-1. **Niche programs**.
+3. **Niche programs**.
 According to Todd, 2018 will be the “year of the niche.”
 There are already a number of diverse programs available in today’s market.
 Whatever a buyer’s circumstances may be, there is likely a program out there to suit their needs.

 {% include pullquote.html %}